 We also run morning meditations every weekday morning.
 Please see the special events section for more details.

-Meditation Day Retreats
+Meditation Day Retreat

 A whole day provides the space and time for a more in-depth exploration of the central principles of meditation and mindfulness practice.
 It will also provide an opportunity to rekindle your engagement with meditation if it has slipped.